Skip to content

 Drive Out of Your Comfort Zone: If Dolly Can do It, So Can We!

-About 2 hours into the trip, the college town of Knoxville will make for a perfect pit-stop to score some bar-be-que while checking out the antebellum mansions and the college boys.
+About two hours into your trip, the college town of Knoxville makes for an ideal pit-stop.
+Why not grab some incredible barbecue while you check out the charming antebellum mansions?
+And, of course, the college boys.

-Gatlinburg, the next town over, is a quaint mountain village that is known as the gateway to the Great Smoky Mountains National Park that boasts an observation tower for uninterrupted panoramas of the surrounding mountains — this time of year you get to see the leaves changing (lucky you!).
+Just next door, the quaint mountain village of Gatlinburg is known as the gateway to the Great Smoky Mountains National Park.
+Don’t miss the observation tower for breathtaking, uninterrupted panoramas of the surrounding mountains.
+This time of year, you’ll get to see the leaves changing.
+Lucky you!

 RELATED LINKS: